cycles-transfer-station/cts/ARCHITECTURE.md

 Location: `rust/canisters/market/cm_tc`

 #### Trade Flow
 Lets walk through a sample of a user creating a position (order) to trade some XTKN for CYCLES.
 The first step is to transfer the amount of XTKN for the trade plus the XTKN transfer-fee into the user's subaccount of the cm_tc canister of the XTKN trade-contract.
 Next, the user calls the `trade_tokens` method on the cm_tc, setting the trade-amount and the trade-rate.
 The cm_tc transfers the trade-amount from the user's subaccount into the cm_tc's central positions-subaccount.
 If the transfer goes through, the cm_tc creates a TokenPosition for the user with the amount and rate of the trade.
-The cm_tc then checks the current cycles-positions (those trading CYCLES for XTKN) and if positions with a compatible rate are found, the cm_tc matches the positions, creating a TradeLog for each match.
+The cm_tc then checks the current CyclesPositions (those trading CYCLES for XTKN) and if positions with a compatible rate are found, the cm_tc matches the positions, creating a TradeLog for each match.
 If there are still XTKN left in the order after the matching-process, the remaining trade-amount is put on the position-book and waits for a compatible position to come in.
 The trades are then payed out in the background, and logs are put into the storage.

 The storage mechanism is implemented with a buffer in the cm_tc that when full, creates storage canisters when needed, and flushes the buffer to the storage canisters.